hippieZhou/hippiezhou.github.io/src/source/_posts/How-to-use-multiple-github-accounts-on-Mac.md

 tags: CLI
 ---

-> we may need multiple github accounts in our dialy work, so I want to introduce a easy way to config multiple accounts on our Mac machine.
+> we may need multiple github accounts in our daily work, so I want to introduce a easy way to config multiple accounts on our Mac machine.

 # Create SSH keys for all accounts